 Using support services is an important part of domestic violence exit plans.
+Here's the resources that are available, and how to access them.

 Domestic violence can take many forms, including physical attacks, mental or emotional abuse and financial abuse.
 These are all forms of domestic violence, regardless of whether they are used in isolation or together.
 For people in an abusive relationship it’s rarely as simple as just packing up and leaving, as a lack of financial options or anywhere else to go are common problems.